 Core tip: Bilateral common carotid artery common trunk with aberrant right subclavian artery combined with right subclavian steal syndrome is rare.
-No other similar do-mestic or foreign cases have been described.
-We spe-culated that the oc-currence of blood steal syndrome may not be acci-dental, and results from multiple malformations.
-This case reminds surgeons and interventional radi-ologists to be aware of the possibility of these abnor-malities in patients with aortic arch abnor-malities before surgery.
+No other similar domestic or foreign cases have been described.
+We hypothesized that the occurrence of blood steal syndrome may not be accidental and results from multiple malformations.
+This case reminds surgeons and interventional radiologists to be aware of the possibility of these abnormalities in patients with aortic arch abnormalities before surgery.